Coaching Q & A

 How long does coaching take?

-Individual coaching sessions are 30 or 60 minutes in length.
+Individual coaching sessions can be 30, 45, or 60 minutes in length.
 An executive partnership coaching session is one hour.
 Team/group coaching sessions of five to ten people are usually 2 hours.
 How much time is spent in coaching depends on the needs and goals of each client.
 Some clients use coaching only when specific needs arise, where sessions tend to be short and infrequent.
 Most clients seek more structure with routinely scheduled sessions for an hour once weekly or bi-weekly.
 I recommend 3 to 4 sessions per month for at least 2 months, but again, depending on the needs and goals, some clients may choose to be in coaching for three months, six months, or longer.
 Clients who have completed coaching will often return for more coaching as new needs, challenges, goals, or desire for further development arise.

 What coaching clients do you work with?